 On 5 April 2017, the Australian Government introduced a mandatory code of conduct for the sugar industry (Competition and Consumer (Industry Code—Sugar) Regulations 2017 (the code).

 The code was introduced to regulate the conduct of growers, mill owners and marketers (of grower economic interest sugar) in relation to contracts or agreements for the supply of cane or the on-supply of sugar, including establishing a process for pre-contractual arbitration where the parties fail to agree to terms of contracts or agreements.

-In November 2018, the Department of Agriculture and Water Resources, with the Department of the Treasury, finalised its review of the code.
+In November 2018, the Department of Agriculture, Water and the Environment, with the Department of the Treasury, finalised its review of the code.

 The Australian Government has considered the review and supports the following recommendations:

 1. The code should be retained to continue to provide certainty for growers and millers regarding their arbitration options while they conclude their adjustment to commercially negotiated cane supply contracts.

 2. The code should be amended to make clear that pre-contractual arbitration applies to raw sugar only and not to any other product obtained from sugar cane.
 This will provide millers with regulatory certainty and facilitate investment in milling assets and development of innovative products.

 5. The Australian sugar industry representative bodies should work collaboratively to develop a long-term strategy to address shared future challenges.

 6. All industry parties should focus on the longer term and fundamental issues jeopardising the industry’s future.

 The Australian Government supports the following recommendation in principle and will review the code in four years: